Pablo Matera: Controversies

 In November 2020, Los Pumas were criticised for not properly honouring the death of Diego Maradona in the game against the All Blacks, three days after his death.
 In the following days, several Twitter users found and shared racist messages published by Matera in his account.
 Matera's Twitter posts were made between seven and nine years earlier, when he was a teenager.
-In response, Matera deleted his social media accounts.
-He has since publicly apologised.
+Tweets include: "20 October 2011 - Hatred of Bolivians and Paraguayans etc is born from that maid who once lost a hair in your food.
+5 March 2012- The fat woman is staring at me hahaha poor fat woman I am not giving up my seat, that's not pregnancy. that doesn't count.
+24 April 2012- Bolivian man carries mp3 with ipod headphones.
+Sufficient evidence to imprison him for theft and loss of it 3 May 2012- Nice morning to go out in the car and run over blacks 30 May 2012- South Africa baby!
+I'm finally leaving this country full of blacks.
+OUCH!!
+In response, Matera deleted his social media account, but the Argentine Rugby Union's punishment was light and questionable in sincerity.
+He has since publicly apologized.

 Both the Delegación de Asociaciones Israelitas Argentinas (DAIA) and the National Institute Against Discrimination, Xenophobia and Racism (INADI) heavily condemned Matera’s tweets.